MattDunks94/task-list-creator/README.md

 ### Created Task Row
 ![](documentation/README-images/TASK-ROW.png)
 Once the user has created a task, it is appended, along with other features, in it's own 'task row'.
-A created task row consists of the following features:<br>
+A created task row consists of 4 columns that include the following features:<br>
-- Task Name
+- Task Name (1st Column)
-- Up Button
+- Up Button (2nd Column)
-- Important Button
+- Important Button (2nd Column)
-- Down Button
+- Down Button (2nd Column)
-- Done Button
+- Done Button (3rd Column)
-- Remove Button
+- Remove Button (4th Column)

 ### Rearrange Tasks
 This feature allows user's to rearrange their tasks within their list.
 The user can achieve this by simply clicking on either the up or down buttons, which are displayed in the second column within the [Created Task Row](#created-task-row).<br>